chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 journalctl -u automate-verify
 ```

-This provides node-level visibility into the verification process and helps in troubleshooting specific failures.
+This provides node-level visibility into the verification process and helps when troubleshooting specific failures.